 There is considerable interest in large-scale BESS being implemented with advanced 'grid forming' inverters, particularly for the provision of inertia and system strength support.
 Grid-forming inverters are able to operate independently from synchronous generation and provide a greater role in supporting grid stability.
+In a recent internal review, it was noticed that there are 22 grid forming BESS system currently in-service or being developed, with 3 grid following systems expected to be retrofitted for grid forming in the future.

-The Dalrymple BESS, Hornsdale Power Reserve and Wallgrove BESS are the only grid-forming batteries currently operating on the NEM.
-However, ARENA implemented a funding round for grid forming BESSs in December 2022 which saw eight projects in the 200-400 MW (with 2-3 hours of storage duration) range awarded funding to implement this technology.
-Several other BESS projects in the development pipeline will include grid-forming capability and this is expected to become the normal operating mode for batteries in the coming years as grid connection barriers are overcome.
+With 341 BESS projects in the development pipeline, it is expected that many will have grid-forming capability.
+This is expected to become the normal operating mode for batteries in the coming years, as grid connection barriers are overcome.
 In particular, projects are highly incentivised to be implemented in grid forming mode to avoid system strength charges under the new system strength framework.